Massimo Bulleri: National team playing career

 Bulleri was a member of the senior men's Italian national basketball team.
 With Italy, he played at the 2003 EuroBasket, where he won a bronze medal, at the 2005 EuroBasket, and at the 2007 EuroBasket.
 He also won the silver medal with the senior Italian national team at the 2004 Athens Summer Olympic Games.

 Coaching career

 After he retired from playing pro club basketball, Bulleri began working as a basketball coach.
 In 2017, he became an assistant coach with the Italian League club Varese.
 On 6 July 2019 Bulleri signed with the Italian 2nd Division club Ravenna Piero Manetti, to work with the team as an assistant coach.

 On 8 September 2020 Bulleri was called by Pallacanestro Varese to replace Attilio Caja as head coach; he signed for the 2020–21 season with an option for the next year.
 Even though he managed to save the team from the relegation to the Serie A2, the option was not used and Buller left the Varese.

+On January 23, 2025, he became the head coach of Dinamo Sassari in the Italian Lega Basket Serie A (LBA), to replace Nenad Marković.